Terror Twilight: Legacy

 Terror Twilight was Pavement's final album before their breakup.
-Godrich said he could "sense it was the end" during the recording, and that "people had differences of opinion".
+Godrich later said he could "sense it was the end" during the recording, and that "people had differences of opinion".
 Fans perceived the lines "The damage is done / I am not having fun any more" from "Ann Don't Cry" as a veiled reference to the band's end.

-Pavement embarked on a six-month world tour for Terror Twilight, during which time relationships within the group frayed, especially between Malkmus and the other members.
+During the six-month world tour for Terror Twilight, relationships within the group frayed, especially between Malkmus and the other members.
 After their show at the 1999 Coachella Festival, Malkmus told his bandmates he did not want to continue.
 During the final concert of the tour, at Brixton Academy in London on November 20, 1999, Malkmus had a pair of handcuffs attached to his microphone stand and told the audience: "These symbolize what it's like being in a band all these years."
 About two weeks later, a spokesperson for their record label told NME that Pavement had "retired for the foreseeable future".

+Malkmus has been openly critical of the album since its release.
+In 2015, he told Pitchfork the album was the "accidental child of the Pavement catalog."
 In 2017, Malkmus described Terror Twilight as "a real classic-rock overproduced $100,000 record.
 With that much money you should be able to make something good.
 We made some things that weren't as good as they could've been."
 In response to the comments, Godrich tweeted: "I literally slept on a friend's floor in NYC to be able to make that album."
 In 2020, Godrich said that he loved the album and had enjoyed making it.
 He said: "Maybe there were some internal politics, as there are in any band, but I made a friend forever in Stephen ...
 The writing may have been on the wall even before I got there, but I don't think I had any part of that."

 On April 8, 2022, Pavement released a special edition reissue, Terror Twilight: Farewell Horizontal, including 28 previously unreleased tracks.
 The vinyl set uses the track listing that Godrich suggested.